Python basics#

 Lists#

 Lists are slightly different from tuples.
-While they are also ordered and allow duplicate values, in comparison to tuples they are changable, meaning that we can edit (e.g., add multiple elements to it and update or delete elements) them after they have been created.
+While they are also ordered and allow duplicate values, in comparison to tuples they are changable, meaning that we can edit (e.g., add multiple elements to the list, and/or update or delete existing elements) them after they have been created.
 For example, think about an operation that you want to repeat several times and you want to store the results in a collection.
 In that context, lists are one thing you can use.
-Lists are written with [].
+Lists are written with []

 list_of_ints = [11, 13, 26, 90, 5, 22, 13]